gradle/gradle/design-docs/ide-integration.md

 - Can handle multi project builds with different source levels per subproject.
 - Can handle multi project builds where some projects are not a Java project and some are.
 - Can handle multi project builds where root project is not a Java project, but some of its children are.
+- Can handle multi project builds where no projects are Java projects.

 #### Open questions